tothlilla/examprobe/README.md

 # examprobe

+ now we try git rebase
-This repo is a practice how to solve a merge conflict. now we try git rebase
+A repo for practicing how to solve a merge conflict.
+And some people hate this.